Monday, June 8, 2015

 Photo by Jose A. Hermosillo.

-Rick Nicita, Chairman of the American Cinemateque.
+Rick Nicita, Chairman of the American Cinematheque.

 Kate Del Castillo.
 Photo by Jose A. Hermosillo.

-The Lifetime Achievement Award Recipient was announced by Mexican actress Kate Del Castillo (“Julia,” “Under the Same Moon”), it went to one of the greatest Latin actors, Antonio Banderas.
+The Lifetime Achievement Award Recipient was announced by Mexican actress Kate Del Castillo (“Julia,” “Under the Same Moon”), and it went to one of the greatest Latin actors, Antonio Banderas.

-It was a big shame that the Mexican films and filmmakers that have been recognized all over the world weren't good for Premios Platinos.
+It was a big shame that the Mexican films and filmmakers that have been recognized all over the world weren’t good enough for Premios Platinos.

-Other marvelous Latin films of 2014 snubbed out too were: Colonbia's “Manos Sucias,” Brazil's “The Way He Looks,” Bolivia's “Olvidados,” Chile's “To Kill a Man,” Costa Rica's true story “Red Princesses,” Dominican Republic's “Cristo Rey,” Bolivia's “Silence in Dreamland,”Panama's "Invation," and Spain's “Living is Easy with the Eyes Closed.”
+Other marvelous Latin films of 2014 that were snubbed include: Colombia’s “Manos Sucias,” Brazil's “The Way He Looks,” Bolivia's “Olvidados,” Chile's “To Kill a Man,” Costa Rica's true story “Red Princesses,” the Dominican Republic’s “Cristo Rey,” Bolivia's “Silence in Dreamland,” Panama’s “Invitation,” and Spain’s “Living is Easy with the Eyes Closed.”

 And the Nominees for the Second Annual Premios Platino of Iberoamerican Cinema are: